wd15/python-novice-gapminder-sciserver/_episodes/07-reading-tabular.md

 example](https://github.com/usnistgov/jarvis/blob/master/jarvis/db/static/jarvis_dft-explore.ipynb)
 for more details.
-The data is generated from a series of [VASP](https://www.vasp.at/), a density functional theory code, calculations and then postprocessed by JARVIS tools.
-The labeled columns can be interpred as
+The data is generated from a series of [VASP](https://www.vasp.at/), a density functional theory code, calculations and then post-processed by JARVIS tools.
+The labeled columns in the dataframe refer to,

  * `jid`: JARVIS calculation ID
  * `icsd`: International Crystal Structure Database (ICSD) ID